nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

   - the message carries information only when you don't already know the result
   - if you already know the result, the message is useless (brings no information)
-  - if the result was to be expected, there is little information.
+  - if the result was expected, there is little information.
 If the result is highly unusual, there is more information in this message.

 ### Information and events